FRIBDAQ/DDASToys/README.md

 * 6.2-001 : Incorporate changes needed to use new ML models which allow trace positions to vary freely on the time axis.
 * 6.3-000 : Updated for ML model used in e23055 (Crider).
 * 6.3-001 : Optimizations for ML inference, added some simple inference profiling tools and option to build DDASToys with profiling output.
 * 6.4-000 : User provides trace length in fit configuration file.
 Remove dependence on template file; support per-channel trace templates.
+Allow "none" as model or template path.